 Pronunciation of French in Canada

 The difference in pronunciation is one of the most obvious to spot.
-Just like the diverse accents throughout France, Quebec French has its own distinct sound that gives it its identity.
+Like the diverse accents throughout France, Quebec French has a distinct sound that gives it its identity.

 Lots of French Words Become Shorter in Canadian French